jthack/hydeout/_posts/2025-03-28-high-agency-hacking.md

 #### High Agency Networking

+1. **Collaborate:** I believe that every bug hunter should be sending 5 times more leads/ideas to other hackers than they currently do.
+Bug bounty isn't zero-sum.
+Your leads will often NOT result in bounties.
+But if you share many of your leads, you'll find that you get more total bounties as a result.

 1. **Ask for +1s:** Don't hesitate to ask your hacker friends for +1s to events.

 2. **Request Invites from Program Owners:** If there's a live hacking event being held by a company you hack on a lot, reach out to the program owners in one of your reports.
 Express your interest and ask if they can extend an invitation.